fractalrobotics/Fractal-5-Pro/README.md

 I'm excited to see where others take this work next.

-Feel free to [connect with me](https://www.linkedin.com/in/dan-brogan-442b27128/) on LinkedIn.
+Feel free to [connect with me](https://www.linkedin.com/in/dan-brogan-442b27128/) on LinkedIn and reach out to me via email: dan@fractalrobotics.com

 ---